 All current activities being undertaken by the food regulation system are listed on the website.
 Engagement opportunities and who to contact on each of the activities in included in the workplan.

-You can also contact your local member of Parliament, a Forum or FRSC Member, or enforcement agencies in your jurisdiction.
+You can also contact your local member of Parliament, a Food Ministers' Meeting or FRSC Member, or enforcement agencies in your jurisdiction.

 Food Standards consultations